daurnimator/lua-http/doc/index.md

 Returns the connection information for the socket *peer* (as in, the next hop).
 Returns address family, IP address and port for an external socket.
 For unix sockets, the function returns `AF_UNIX` and the path.
 If the connection object is not connected, returns `AF_UNSPEC` (0).
 On error, returns `nil` an error message and an error number.

-*Note: If the client is using a proxy, the :peername() will be the proxy, not the remote server connection.*
+*Note: If the client is using a proxy, the values returned `:peername()` point to the proxy, not the remote server.*

 ### `connection:flush(timeout)` <!-- --> {#connection:flush}